vegaprotocol/specs/0000-core-api.md

 ### Trade

 - Observe immutable trades that are created by all markets.
-- Observe immutable trades that are created for a particular market.
+- Observe immutable trades that are created for a particular market and/or party.

 ### Collateral